35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 The Mayor and Steve Reed and developers are as one in their low opinion of local decision-making powers, as evidenced by the moves to put more of those powers in his hands.
 The consultation process will run over Christmas and looks both complicated and perfunctory.

 How temporary will the temporary measures be?
 It is easy to imagine them remaining in place beyond 31 March 2028, if *'market conditions'* do not improve to developers' satisfaction, or becoming embedded permanently into a [revised London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan/next-london-plan).
+Also, while they are time-limited the consequences will be hard to reverse – once a site is built-out with free-market housing, the opportunity for affordable housing will be gone.

 A exclusively planning led approach, where planning is seen as solely as an obstacle - no account of developer profitability, beyond the confines of individual schemes.